PhamJay/BookshopSPG/PhamBookshopServer/README.md

 ## Setup

-You will need to host a MSSQL Database, execute the script found in `BookshopMSSQL.sql`, and then create an file called `.env` for configuring the hapi server and database connection.
+You will need to host a MSSQL Database, execute the script found in `BookshopMSSQL.sql`, and then create a file called `.env` for configuring the hapi server, okta, and database connection.
 Create this file in the root-dirctory of PhamBookshopServer.
+The okta-configuration params should not be modified.

 ### Example .env file: